 Being half-Bajan, I was so excited to finally visit what I would call my Motherland in summer of 2014.
-We booked flights with Newmont Travel which allow you to leave a small deposit and pay off a few weeks before you fly.
+I booked my flights with Newmont Travel which allow you to leave a small deposit and pay off a few weeks before you fly.
 I would highly recommend them – you can book online, over the phone or at their store located in Shepherds Bush.

 This was also my first time flying with Virgin Atlantic and I must say I was very impressed.
 Their service is fantastic and makes your holiday start from the moment you get on the plane.
 The food wasn’t too bad either, leg room was pretty decent (hello thick thighs) and there was a good range of movies available is enough to keep you entertained for the eight-hour flight.
 And of course, I had to start off my Caribbean adventure with a little rum…

 There is so much to do in Barbados, from simply sunbathing, fishing, exploring and eating (You must try the roti wrap from Chefette).
 I have mentioned a few of the things I got up to below…

 If you are after white sand and clear blue seas, try Browns Beach.
 I celebrated my 24th birthday here and I can truly say what an amazing day.
 Try the local island beer Banks to feel like a true Bajan.

 Mullins Beach is great if you love water sports – jet skis, banana boats are just a few of the things you can try.
 This was my first time on a jet-ski and I absolutely loved it, although I was too scared to drive mine on my own.

 If you are wanting to sample some true Bajan rum, I would recommend you take a visit to the Mount Gay Rum distillery.
 Not wanting to spoil it for you, but you enter sober and leave drunk.
 It is also amazing to see how much goes into the production process of a bottle of rum.
 You might find yourself turning into a rum connoisseur by the end of the day, but I loved learning how it rum is such an important part of Bajan culture and history.